ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 # Prioritization

 Data streams (see {{capsule-protocol}}) can be prioritized using any means suited to stream or request prioritization.
-For example, {{Section 11 of ?PRIORITY=I-D.ietf-httpbis-priority}}.
+For example, see {{Section 11 of PRIORITY}}.

 Prioritization of HTTP/3 datagrams is not defined in this document.
 Future extensions MAY define how to prioritize datagrams, and MAY define signaling to